 Ford F-150 owners have reported 11 problems related to battery dead (under the electrical system category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Ford F-150 based on all problems reported for the F-150.

 Battery warning light comes.
 Head lights, interior lights, and instrument panel lights surge.
 Battery is dead the next morning when I go to start my truck.
 Be to four garages two where Ford certified garages.